GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/6-Using-Azure-OpenAI-SDK.md

 ]);
 ```

-3. The model decides when and how to call the function based on the conversation history.
-The response message includes one or more "tool calls" that must be resolved via "tool messages".
+3. The response message includes one or more "tool calls" that must be resolved via "tool messages".
 Add the following function to handle the request from the model to invoke the function.
-The parameters for the function are extracted from the conversation history and passed to the function.

 ```javascript
 // Purely for convenience and clarity, this function handles tool call responses.